matthijsvdmeulen/vtm-dl/readme.md

 ## the following environment variables are required

 - AUTH_KEY: this is a key from the website [getwvkeys](https://getwvkeys.cc) this is used for decrypting the video stream
-- NPO_EMAIL: this is the email address used to login to the npo website
+- VTM_EMAIL: this is the email address used to login to the VTM website
-- NPO_PASSW: this is the password used to login to the npo website
+- VTM_PASSW: this is the password used to login to the VTM website

+Both are dpg media credentials, if login fails please manually log in using the email code option